The internet is a world of its own; there is space for anyone to start a business, build a community, teach, and even share personal stories.

 And it also helps in knowing what to write even before you start.

-But without research, it’s difficult to write good content outlines.
-This is why studying the search result is an important SEO and content strategy.
+But without research, it’s challenging to write good content outlines.
+This is why studying the search results is an important SEO and content strategy.

 To learn more about content outlines and how they can help you create content faster and rank, read this post on the Ahrefs blog.